kaihendry/dabase.com/content/blog/terraform.md

 The Terraform AWS provider is not perfect.
 AWS might change a value and then your plan is inconsistent.
 This is called **drift** and it's [hard to manage](https://www.youtube.com/watch?v=Jh3pjr0uqWc) across stacks and environments.

-Manual remediation of mismatching state of stacks is unsustainable.
+Manual remediation of mismatching actual and desired state across stacks is unsustainable.
 Better ideas are Gitops workflows and higher level constructs like Cloudformation, which try to enforce IaC intent.

 ## Destroy